Texas Food Truck Licensing Changes Are Here

 Refer to the DSHS - Mobile Food Vendor Guide (link) to review everything else that needs to be completed before and included during your pre-licensing inspection.

 NOTE: Although the Texas Department of State Health Services (DSHS) now issues Mobile Food Vendor (MFV) licenses, the Austin Public Health (APH) Environmental Health Services Division (EHSD) will continue performing inspections on behalf of the State through an Interlocal Agreement.
 This means many operators will continue working with the same local inspectors and processes they are already familiar with.
-The agreement is currently scheduled to remain in effect for 13 months, helping provide continuity during the transition to the new statewide licensing program.
+The agreement is currently scheduled to remain in effect for 13 months (effective July 1, 2026), helping provide continuity during the transition to the new statewide licensing program.

 FAQ